College of Liberal Arts and Sciences

 - CLAS on the Green golf outing advisory committee

 - Inclusion Advocate, ODK, Vet Net Ally, ULead 2013

 With a background spanning academe, development and industry, Monica brings a broad perspective to the college’s communications, both internal and external.
 Her mission is to produce expanded offerings on the website, targeted publications, and improvements to communications with students, faculty, staff, alumni and friends of CLAS.

-Monica was the recipient of the Levi Strauss Scholarship and the Charles Mills Gayle Fellowship and worked for the UC Berkeley Foundation during a major capital campaign.
+Monica was the recipient of the Levi Strauss Scholarship, the Charles Mills Gayle Fellowship, and a graduate teaching award and worked for the UC Berkeley Foundation during a major capital campaign.

 After receiving her PhD in Rhetoric from the University of California at Berkeley in 1987, Monica taught writing and public speaking at Loyola College in Baltimore and at Assumption University in Bangkok, Thailand.
 Monica is the author of several publications including refereed articles, travel writing, short fiction, OpEd pieces, annual reports and book reviews.
 She has given speeches on four continents.

-From 1995-2006, she worked for a national industry association as speechwriter, editor-in-chief, webmaster, events planner, and systems administrator.
+From 1995-2006, she worked for a national industry associationin Sydney, Australia as speechwriter, editor-in-chief, webmaster, events planner, and systems administrator.
 She also served for three years on an elected board for a 1,000-member arts guild.

-Monica is an Inclusion Advocate, volunteers as communications liaison and a trainer for Allies & Advocates, and was the recipient of the GVSU 2010 Administrative Professional Commitment to Diversity Award.
+Monica is an Inclusion Advocate, was the recipient of the 2016 Service to Community PRIDE Award, the 2015 CLAS Administrative and Professional Service Award and the GVSU 2010 Administrative Professional Commitment to Diversity Award.
 At GVSU, she has taught ENG 340 Studies in Drama, WRT 350 Business Communication, COM 202 Critical Interpretation, and COM 201 Speech.